sormy/rollup-plugin-smart-asset/README.md

 <https://github.com/rollup/rollup-plugin-url>

-`rollup-plugin-url` has fewer options, doesn't work if asset is already loaded by another plugin (by sourcemaps, for example) and, what is most important, has non permissive license (as of 2018-03-02).
-This plugin has also `keepImport` feature that is not available in `rollup-plugin-url`.
+`rollup-plugin-url` has fewer options, doesn't work if asset is already loaded by another plugin (by sourcemaps, for example) and doesn't have `keepImport` like option.

 ## postcss-smart-asset

 <https://github.com/sebastian-software/postcss-smart-asset>

-`postcss-smart-asset` works well when you need to bundle assets referenced from CSS, but doesn't work for assets imported from JavaScript.
+`postcss-smart-asset` works for assets referenced from CSS, but doesn't work for assets imported from JavaScript.

 ## rollup-plugin-rebase

 <https://github.com/sebastian-software/rollup-plugin-rebase>

-`rollup-plugin-rebase` designed for libraries, not applications.
+`rollup-plugin-rebase` designed for libraries, not for applications.
 This plugin designed for all use cases.

-## TODO

-- port remaining options from `postcss-smart-asset` and `rollup-plugin-url`

 ## Contribution